dreuxfl/T-POO-700/README.md

 We are using `Guardian` and `JWT` tokens to authenticate users.

+> `Guardian` is a token based authentication library for `Elixir` applications.
+It is designed to be flexible and allow you to use any token format you want. `Guardian` is not an authentication solution by itself.
+It is meant to be used with other libraries to provide a full authentication solution.
+> `JWT` is a compact, URL-safe means of representing claims to be transferred between two parties.
+The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code (MAC) and/or encrypted.

-The JWT token is valid for 1 minute.
+The `JWT` token is valid for 1 minute.
 After 1 minute, the user will have to log in again to get a new token.
 A refresh token is also stocked in a cookie.
 The refresh token is valid for 1 week.
 After 1 week, the user will have to log in again to get a new token.
 The refresh token is refreshed every time the user logs in.